 Partygate investigator Sue Gray cleared to become Sir Keir Starmer’s chief of staff

-The former senior civil servant will start working with the Labour leader in September
+But the government is set to accuse Sue Gray of breaking civil service rules

-Partygate investigator Sue Gray has been cleared to take up a role as Sir Keir Starmer’s chief of staff by the appointments watchdog.
+Ministers have been accused of playing “pathetic party politics” after Partygate investigator Sue Gray was cleared to take up a role as Sir Keir Starmer’s chief of staff.

-The former senior civil servant can start working with the Labour leader in September, after serving a six-month delay from when she left Whitehall, the Advisory Committee on Business Appointments (Acoba) has said.
+After the long-awaited announcement, it emerged the Cabinet Office would would publish a statement in the House of Commons accusing Ms Gray of breaching the civil service code.

+It follows a months-long row over whether it was appropriate for Ms Gray, whose report into lockdown-busting parties in Downing Street contributed to Boris Johnson being ousted as prime minister, to take up a top job with Labour.

 Labour leader Sir Keir Starmer said he had accepted Acoba's advice and is "delighted" to be welcoming Sue Gray as his chief of staff.